phutngo/mint-browse/README.md

 This is good stuff -

 ## TODO
-0. Change the endpoint for [NFTE](https://nfte.app/docs) to ropsten or just build my own
+0. Change the endpoint for [NFTE](https://nfte.app/docs) to rinkeby or just build my own
 1. point to our own smart contract
    1. update this with out own smart contract `window.contract = await new web3.eth.Contract(contractABI, contractAddress)`
 2. deploy this to netlify